cavenditti/distd/README.md

 ## Code organization
-- distd_core contains common data structures and algorithms for p2p sharing
+- distd_core contains common data structures and algorithms
 - distd_server is responsible of chunking, hashing and first serving the file
 - distd_client fetches files from the server
-- distd_peer fetches and provides files and chunks to visible clients

 ## Current state